cirosantilli/linux-cheat/net/README.md

 It is used when several networks, one one a different router must speak to each other.

-###default gateway
+###Default gateway

-0.0.0.0 network address in the routing table.
+`0.0.0.0` network address in the routing table.

 If no network matches request, sends to this network.

-Address you get automatically redirected to by reuter if the address you gave cannot be found on the local network.
+Address you get automatically redirected to by router if the address you gave cannot be found on the local network.

 Find default gateway:

     route -n

-or for programatic usage:
+or for programmatic usage:

     route -n | awk '{ if( $1 ~ "0.0.0.0" ) print $2 }'

-###broadcast address
+###Broadcast address

 The host address is entirely composed of 1s.

 The broadcast address means talking to all computers on a given network at once instead of a single computer

-####examples
+####Examples

-#####class c network
+#####Class C network

-- network part: 192.168.3
+- network part: `192.168.3`

-broadcast is: 192.168.3.255
+    Broadcast is: `192.168.3.255`

-- network part: 192.168.234
+- network part: `192.168.234`

-broadcast is: 192.168.3.255
+    Broadcast is: `192.168.3.255`

-#####class a network
+#####Class A network

-- network part: 10
+- network part: `10`

-broadcast is: 10.255.255.255
+    Broadcast is: `10.255.255.255`

 ###.1 addresses

-.1 is not special, but in home networks is often already taken by the router's inner interface
+The `.1` address is not special, but in home networks is often already taken by the router's inner interface

-this is why your addresses may start at .2
+This is why your addresses may start at `.2`.

 ##NIC

 Network Interface Cards

-Hardware that does netowrk communication.
+Hardware that does network communication.

 Come mostly built-in the motherboard today.